BI Asset Management Fondsmaeglerselskab A S Buys 495 Shares of FLEETCOR Technologies, Inc. (NYSE:FLT)

 Wall Street Analysts Forecast Growth

 A number of research firms have recently commented on FLT.
-Citigroup raised their price target on FLEETCOR Technologies from $285.00 to $300.00 and gave the stock a “buy” rating in a research report on Wednesday, October 4th.
-Robert W. Baird lowered FLEETCOR Technologies from an “outperform” rating to a “neutral” rating and raised their price target for the stock from $275.00 to $302.00 in a research report on Wednesday, October 11th.
-Raymond James dropped their target price on FLEETCOR Technologies from $283.00 to $277.00 and set an “outperform” rating on the stock in a research report on Tuesday, October 17th.
+Morgan Stanley raised their price target on FLEETCOR Technologies from $243.00 to $244.00 and gave the stock an “equal weight” rating in a research report on Wednesday, August 9th.
+JPMorgan Chase & Co. lifted their target price on FLEETCOR Technologies from $275.00 to $326.00 and gave the company an “overweight” rating in a research report on Tuesday, August 22nd.
+Robert W. Baird lowered FLEETCOR Technologies from an “outperform” rating to a “neutral” rating and lifted their target price for the company from $275.00 to $302.00 in a research report on Wednesday, October 11th.
 Deutsche Bank Aktiengesellschaft dropped their target price on FLEETCOR Technologies from $310.00 to $300.00 and set a “buy” rating on the stock in a research report on Wednesday, August 9th.
-Finally, Jefferies Financial Group lifted their target price on FLEETCOR Technologies from $255.00 to $300.00 in a research report on Tuesday, July 18th.
+Finally, Bank of America lifted their target price on FLEETCOR Technologies from $240.00 to $288.00 in a research report on Friday, July 14th.
 Seven research analysts have rated the stock with a hold rating and nine have issued a buy rating to the stock.
 According to MarketBeat.com, the company presently has a consensus rating of “Moderate Buy” and an average price target of $283.40.

 FLEETCOR Technologies, Inc, a business payments company that helps businesses spend less by enabling them to manage their expense-related purchasing and vendor payments processes.
 It offers corporate payments solutions, such as accounts payable automation; Virtual Card, which provides a single-use card number for a specific amount usable within a defined timeframe; Cross-Border that is used by its customers to pay international vendors, foreign office and personnel expenses, capital expenditures, and profit repatriation and dividends; and purchasing cards and travel and entertainment cards for its customers to analyze and manage their corporate spending.